CasualGitUser/lua-dsl/README.md

 ## Examples
 ### Defining object types
-To define a object, use the syntax: object "object_name" {default values}.
+To define a object, use the syntax: object "object_name" {default values}. <br>
 This also creates what is called a "group".
-In this case its the "person" group
+In this case its the "person" group. <br>
 ```lua
 object "person" {
   name = "",